 And #3 showing off his.
 He's always been a blankie boy!

-#1 showing off his new LT jersey. #3 and his new Earnhardt Jr. race car.
+#3 and his new Earnhardt Jr. race car.

 #2 was SUPER excited about his Reggie Bush jersey.
 Both boys got Reggie Bush Fatheads for their rooms, too.